readium/architecture/misc/W3C/wpub.md

 - additional schema.org elements
 - or the definition of new JSON-LD context documents

-The metadata listed in the Readium Manifest are therefore meant to be compatible with any JSON-LD enabled User Agent (including SEO bots) and a RDF graph can be extracted using the context documents.
+The metadata listed in the Readium Manifest are therefore meant to be compatible with any JSON-LD enabled User Agent (including search engine crawlers) and a RDF graph can be extracted using the context documents.

 ### 1.1.
 Title